jellyfin/jellyfin.org/docs/general/server/media/media-segments.md

 [^1]: Available starting from 0.18, soon [in beta](/posts/android-betas)

-The server simply delivers the information about where the segment is in the video and of what type it is, it remains up the individual client to decide what to do with that information.
-Since media segments is a new feature, please do not expect many clients to support it.
+The server is only responsible for delivering the segment metadata to the client; it is up to each client to decide what to do with the information.
+For example, a client may implement a "skip intro" button when it encounters an "intro"-type segment.
+Because it is still a new feature, client support is very sparse and will take some time to become more wide-spread.

 ## Plugin support